Joey Hauser: Ontario Clippers (2023–2024)

 After going undrafted in the 2023 NBA draft, Hauser signed a two-way contract with the Utah Jazz on July 3, 2023, but was waived on October 13.
 On October 20, he signed with the Los Angeles Clippers, but was waived the next day and on October 30, he joined the Ontario Clippers.

-College Park Skyhawks (2024–present)
+College Park Skyhawks (2024–2025)

 On September 19, 2024, Hauser signed with the Atlanta Hawks.
 However, he was waived four days later.
 On October 26, he joined the College Park Skyhawks.

+Coaching career

+In July 2025, Hauser was hired to serve as a video assistant for the Brooklyn Nets of the National Basketball Association.